mailcow/mailcow-blog/content/posts/2025/release-2025-03/index.en.md

 ## Other Notable Changes

-All Alpine-based images have been updated to Alpine 3.21.
+- All Alpine-based images have been updated to Alpine 3.21.
+- 2FA protected mailboxes will need an app password for authentication with mail protocols.

 ## New Feature